jpchip/giveaway-grabber/README.md

 You can decide to enter the giveaways that require you to Follow the brand.
 By default this is set to false and they will not be entered.
 It is possible that once followed, a brand will end up sending lots of promo emails.

+### Unfollow Updates

+After entering the follow type giveaways you might experience more promotional emails from Amazon.
+Setting this option to true will automatically unfollow all updates.

 ## CAPTCHAs